Sunil-Pradhan/javascript-cheatsheet/README.md

 JavaScript is a dynamic interpreted language that powers the web.
 It is widely used in browsers and increasingly on servers.
 This document is a cheatsheet for JavaScript you will frequently encounter in modern projects and most contemporary sample code.
 </p>

+> Click :star:if you like the project.
+Pull Request are highly appreciated.
+Follow me [@itsSunilPradhan](https://twitter.com/itsSunilPradhan) on Twitter or [Hello Sunil](https://hello-sunil.in/)  for technical updates and in depth tech articles.

 ## Table of Contents

 - [JavaScript Basics](#js-basics)